Silabs-UTF/hwmux-client-golang/v2/docs/DevicesApi.md

 func main() {
     dateCreated := time.Now() // time.Time |  (optional)
-    idIn := []string{"Inner_example"} // []string | Multiple values may be separated by commas. (optional) isWstk := true // bool |  (optional)
-    lastUpdate := time.Now() // time.Time |  (optional)
-    online := true // bool |  (optional)
+    idIn := []string{"Inner_example"} // []string | Multiple values may be separated by commas. (optional) includePermissionGroups := true // bool | If set to true, the permission groups associated with this resource will be included in the response.
+Defaults to false. (optional) (default to false) isWstk := true // bool |  (optional) lastUpdate := time.Now() // time.Time |  (optional) online := true // bool |  (optional)